grawity/accdb/Filters.md

  * Parens act as balanced quotes _except_ in shortcuts.
 Thus it's impossible to do `@name=Fred Foobar`, but `ATTR name = (Fred Foobar)` or even `ATTR(name)=(Fred Foobar)` works fine.

+ * It is however impossible to use parens within a string, e.g. you cannot search for `ATTR name = foo(bar`.
+(I'll try harder to implement that.)

 ### AND

 Syntax: `AND <filter>...`